Casimir force induced by electromagnetic wave polarization in Kerr, G\"odel and Bianchi--I spacetimes: Casimir force due polarized electromagnetic waves

-showing how anisotropic cosmology variations reduces Casimir force due to electromagnetic interactions, as this expanding spacetime behaves as a medium.
-In the case of an isotropic cosmology with $\vartheta=0$, Casimir force \eqref{normalForceCasCos} reduces to its $\propto a^{-4}$ behavior \cite{romeroVB}.
+showing how anisotropic cosmology variations reduces the strength of Casimir force due to electromagnetic interactions, as this expanding spacetime behaves as a medium.
+In the case of an isotropic cosmology with $\vartheta=0$, Casimir force \eqref{normalForceCasCos} reduces to its known $\propto a^{-4}$ behavior \cite{romeroVB}.